JoeTheGuitarist/documentation_docs/Docs/writing_guide.md

 ## Writing an Introduction

 An introduction has two main jobs: tell me what your tool does, and tell me why I should use it (instead of some other tool).
-To do its job, an introduction will usually cover:
+To do all that, an introduction will usually cover:

 1. What the tool is supposed to do.

 2. How it manages to do it.

-3. Perhaps a couple of features, to highlight the awesome capabilities of your tool.
+3. Perhaps a couple of features, to highlight the tool's awesome capabilities.

 4. Sometimes version differences (see next section).